brettz9/atyourcommand/README.md

 		1. (Hidden and/or non-hidden; allowable with any context as not selection-dependent)
 		1. Allow text box for these retrieval selectors
+	1. node as HTML, text, or JSON (context node, first node or all nodes) included by detecting magic words within user's command details (executable, args, or variables).
+Alert user upon editing if they are attempting to use or save a command which is relying on variables not supplied.

 1. Finish behavior providing **string substitution** of current page contents, URL, etc. (see todos in main.js under "buttonClick" "execute" event)